safdarfaisal/CNN_new/README.md

-# CNN_New
+# JavaMNISTCNN

-A basic Convolutional Neural Network made in order to recognize MNIST digits, implemented from scratch using Java.
+This repository contains a basic convolutional neural network made in order to recognize MNIST digits, implemented from scratch using Java.
+It also has a framework (also developed from scratch using Java) for evaluating active learning strategies applied on the CNN.

+The work on the active learning framework is available at https://safdarfaisal.github.io/JavaMNISTCNN/.

 ### Model used for the CNN